kukuu/digitalTransformationStrategies/certificates/README.md

 Registered Certificate Authorities such as for example DigiCert must provide a known root certificate before their SSL Certificate can be trusted by SSL-enabled applications.
 With some servers such as Microsoft, the intermediate certificates are bundled with the SSL Certificate.

-Once you have your certificate installed, we recommend that you check that everything is working correctly using our free SSL Installation Diagnostics Tool.
+Once you have your certificate installed, it is recommended that you check that everything is working correctly using an SSL Installation Diagnostics or Inspector Tool.

-Alternatively, for an easy way to find and manage all the certificates on your network, try using a Certificate Inspector tool.

 <!--
 ####